-In fact, turn just a few pages ahead in your Bible and you will see this principle expressed again in a similar setting.
-This time God's prophet is Elisha, but the woman in the story is another destitute widow (2 Kings 4:1-7).
+Another place in Scripture where we see the principle of God's provision in a time of need for a single parent is found in 2 Kings.
+This time God's prophet is Elisha, and the woman in the story is another destitute widow (2 Kings 4:1-7).
 Her husband had been one of the "sons of the prophets" (v.
 1), so he was a godly man.
 The woman herself said that about him.
 But she was about to lose her children because she couldn't pay her debts and her creditors were at the door.
 A lot of single parents can identify with this scenario because the financial burdens of single parenthood can sometimes make you feel like you and your kids have been sold into slavery.
+There is a direct correlation between increase in poverty and single parenting.